Apple's colorful mainstream flagship, starting at $749.

 Apple claims Face ID can recognize a user's face under a variety of conditions and in poor light, despite everyday changes in appearance, such as applied make-up or beard growth.
 It is also said to boast a mismatch error rate of 1 in 1,000,000, compared to 1 in 50,000 for Touch ID, thanks to multiple neural networks built into the iPhone X's dual-core A11 bionic neural engine.
 With the iPhone X officially up for pre-order on October 27, the proof of the pudding will be in the eating.

-Update: Face ID is disabled after two unsuccessful attempts, requiring the user to enter the device passcode in order to be re-enabled, as described in Apple's developer beta documentation, implying that Federighi was unable to authenticate the first device.
+Update: Face ID is disabled after five unsuccessful attempts, requiring the user to enter the device passcode in order to be re-enabled, as described in Apple's developer beta documentation, suggesting that Federighi was unable to authenticate the first device because of multiple previous failed unlock attempts.